 - Choose a time window that works for you

-- Some companies even send a team to give an on-site quote first
+- Some companies send a crew to give an on-site quote first

-💡 Pro tip: Pricing usually depends on how much space your stuff takes up in the truck, not by weight or item.
+Pricing usually depends on how much space your stuff takes up in the truck, not by weight or item count.
+At Junk B Gone, our minimum is just $99 — and our trucks are bigger than the national franchises, so you get more removed per trip.

 Checklist: What to Do Before Disposing of Items